davideastmond/wordsolver_web/README.md

 //ION

 Where, in the above case, the word is a 5-letter word ending in the characters ION.
-Hit the basic filter button and the word list will filter everything out to only show words that match that query (ie, a 5-letter words ending in "ION").
+Hit the basic filter button and the word list will filter everything out to only show words that match that query (ie, 5-letter words ending in "ION").

 There will be various types of queries available, and they will be added via buttons that will appear in the query pane.